Are you interested in farm to school? This is where you want to start!

 Your school might already have a wellness committee or a school garden committee, which would be perfect places to include farm to school.

-The School Garden Committee resource was created to help assist in building your Farm to School team.
-School gardens take a lot of planning and hard work, so it’s important to enlist a team to help your program succeed.
+The Farm to School Committees resource was created to help assist in building your farm to school team.
+Farm to school programs can take a lot of planning and hard work, so it’s important to enlist a team to help your program succeed.

 Aim to craft a value statement that is no longer than two sentences, using combinations of the words the team brainstormed.
 For more information on crafting value statements and to see an example, check out Vermont FEED’s Action Planning guide.